 What if you’re not at 40o North or 40o South latitude?
 At latitudes closer to the equator, the earliest sunset or earliest sunrise comes at an earlier date.

 Closer to the Arctic and Antarctic Circles, the earliest sunset and earliest sunrise happen nearer the December solstice.

-The next solstice in 2014 comes on December 21 and marks an unofficial beginning for winter in the Northern Hemisphere.
+The next solstice in 2015 comes on December 21 or 22 (depending on your time zone) and marks an unofficial beginning for winter in the Northern Hemisphere.
 For this hemisphere, this upcoming solstice brings the shortest day and longest night of the year.
-And yet the earliest sunsets for middle latitudes in the Northern Hemisphere are happening around now.
+And yet the earliest sunsets for middle latitudes in the Northern Hemisphere happen around December 8.

 It seems paradoxical.
 At middle latitudes in the U.S. – and throughout the Northern Hemisphere – the earliest sunsets of the year come about two weeks before the solstice and the shortest day of the year.